 There is a levy imposed on every WP holder employed and it is determined according to the qualification and skills of the workers.
 There is also a Dependency Ratio Ceiling (DRC) for every sector to put a quota on how many WP holders it may employ.

-Short Term Passes
+Short Term Passes in Singapore

 Miscellaneous Work Pass (MWP)